 I help my clients eat better, without cutting out entire food groups or asking them to sacrifice the foods they love.
 Because not only is that unhealthy, unnecessary and unsustainable, I simply won't ask my clients to do anything that I wouldn't do myself.

 Let’s say the first thing you choose to improve is breakfast.
-If you’re used to grabbing a sugar filled protein bar or filling your bowl with cereal that totes a cartoon character, my first move is to help you obtain some quality carbohydrates and protein.
+If you’re used to grabbing a sugar filled protein bar or filling your bowl with cereal that totes a cartoon character, our first move is to help you obtain some quality carbohydrates and protein.
 These are two ingredients your body needs to feel and function its best.
 So we start by ADDING, rather than subtracting.
 Can you ADD a banana, whole grain toast with nut butter, or hard boiled egg?

 And guess what?
 A hard-boiled egg and a banana doesn’t take much longer to unwrap and eat.
 And it delivers greater nutrition, which means it will keep you feeling fuller longer and give you great energy too.
 Now don't get me wrong, a quality protein bar every now and then can be a helpful back-up on busy days when you're stuck in the car, sitting at the airport, or running errand after errand.
 But it's not a meal.
 It's a snack and typically won't offer enough nutrition to keep you going strong all on its own.

 Don’t Give Up Your Popcorn

 The great thing about making small changes is that you don’t have to give up your favorite foods.
 If you love snacking on popcorn (like I do), then don’t give it up!
 Just trade up for a healthier version.